rapi-doc/RapiDoc/docs/README.md

 ```

 ## Branding, Styling and Personalization
 Style the element using standard `css`.
-You can apply borders, padding, width, height etc in accordance to your brand requierment.
-You can also use many attributes
+Apply borders, padding, width, height etc in accordance to your brand requierment.
+You can also use many attributes to effect the interface.

+## Typography
+To change the font style

 ## Attributes
 <table>